 A relatively large number of people in Wind Gap telecommute to their jobs.
 Overall, about 15.45% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small borough, Wind Gap does not have a public transit system used by locals to get to and from work.
+Wind Gap is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Wind Gap who are college-educated is somewhat higher than the average US community of 21.84%: 25.36% of adults in Wind Gap have at least a bachelor's degree.
+The overall education level of Wind Gap is somewhat higher than in the average US city of 21.84%: 25.36% of adults 25 and older in the borough have at least a bachelor's degree.

 The per capita income in Wind Gap in 2022 was $37,619, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $150,476 for a family of four.
 However, Wind Gap contains both very wealthy and poor people as well.